LAPPTÅTEL Pillow, high,

 Thread count indicates the number of threads per square inch of fabric.
 The higher the thread count the more densely woven the fabric.

-This product is suitable for use in a public environment since the design and material are optimized for frequent use.
+This product is suitable for use in a public environment since the design and material are optimised for frequent use.

 This product is flammability tested in accordance to standard CAN/CGSB 4.2 No 27.5 and meets the requirement of flame spread time ≥7.1 sec.